CC-Next/CC-Next/README.md

 	Test?
 	Upload build artifact (and test log?)

 Might not be a bad idea to add the commit ids to the artifact names, the builds to take a while and if people are too quick they might grab a build while things are in progress.
+Date of build could work too.
     Might want to just upload the mod jar too (skipping the other bits)

 * auto delete old builds?